Week 27: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - The Trump regime issued a statement on N. Korea’s missile test, which oddly started out with a Russian perspective.

-- NY Magazine reported that candidates for FBI director were being screened for their loyalty to Trump.
+- New York Magazine reported that candidates for FBI director were being screened for their loyalty to Trump.

 - WAPO reported on the ways Trump has leveraged his presence at Mar-a-Lago to enhance his club’s event business and enrich himself.